bethz/bloomfilter/README.md

 ```

 Unit tests demonstrate testing of base functionality
-- Each and every word in the dictionary is not testing to confirm it is it returns true
+- Each and every word in the dictionary is not tested to confirm it returns true
-- false positives are hard to tes
+- false positives are hard to test

 # Interesting References
 [Intro to Bloom Filters](https://www.geeksforgeeks.org.bloom-filters-introduction-and-python-implementation/)